moody-guru/Event-Finder/README.md

 Backend server running on http://localhost:3000 Frontend accessible at http://localhost:3000/index.html

-b.
-(Optional) Run Tailwind CSS Build Watcher
-If you plan to make changes to input.css or use custom Tailwind features beyond the CDN, you might have a build:css script.
-If so, open a second terminal in the project root and run:

 # Check your package.json scripts for the exact command, e.g.:

 npm run build:css